 When triggered, a deafening roar echoes over the field, sending a jolt through the spectators whose eyes are instantaneously glued to the sky for the rocket’s journey.

 The events are judged by a panel seated in a small bamboo marquee.
-Flights are assessed in various categories including height and distance travelled as well as less prestigious but noteworthy commendations for spectacular vapour trails.
+Flights are assessed in various categories including height and distance traveled as well as less prestigious but noteworthy commendations for spectacular vapor trails.